danielledonnelly/Starry-Notes/README.md

  ## ★ Starry Notes is a sticky note web application with a custom starry theme ★
-  <br>✦ Full-stack freeCodeCamp project developed using React and Vite
+  ✦ Full-stack freeCodeCamp project developed using React and Vite
   <br>✦ Back-end database managed through Appwrite
   <br>✦ Custom graphics and assets designed in Canva